JT1374/Scieng_website/README.md

 1. Navigate to the home page to learn about the organization.
 2. Explore the **Projects** section to view detailed project information.
 3. Use the **Sign Up** or **Log In** options to create an account or access additional features.
+4. Create a super user to access admin in order to edit admin posts.

 ### Screenshots